bbauska/Coursera-Bootstrap/readme.md

 </p>
 <!-- {width="5.0in" height="1.961003937007874in"} -->

-Next, so obviously in this lesson we\'re going to ask ourselves, what are front-end frameworks?
+Next, so obviously in this lesson we&apos;re going to ask ourselves, what are front-end frameworks?

 What do they contain?
 What are some of the popular front-end UI